Schools: Have You Joined The Stikins ® Labels School Fundraising Scheme?

 Fact One (that’s ONE fascinating fact)

-All of the main characters have four fingers – except for the Cookie Monster who has five.
+All the main characters have four fingers except Cookie Monster who has five.
 Most Sesame Street characters are also left handed.

 Fact Two (that’s TWO fascinating facts)

-A number of characters have undergone quite drastic changes over years; Oscar the Grouch was originally orange, Mr Snuffleupagus was deemed too scary (with his bright yellow eyes and eyelashes plus immobile eyelids), Cookie Monster had big pointy teeth, Telly Monster had antennae coming out of his head (and his eyes spun whenever he watched television), and Count von Count had some seriously sinister powers including the ability to hypnotise and stun people.
+Some characters have undergone drastic changes over the years.
+Oscar the Grouch was originally orange, Mr Snuffleupagus was deemed too scary (with his bright yellow eyes and eyelashes plus immobile eyelids), Cookie Monster had big pointy teeth, Telly Monster had antennae coming out of his head (and his eyes spun when he watched television), and Count von Count had some seriously sinister powers including the ability to hypnotise and stun people.

 Fact Three (that’s THREE fascinating facts)

 Sesame Street takes its name from the famous Arabian Nights quote – “Open, Sesame!”.
 Various alternatives were considered, including “123 Avenue B” – which had to be dropped because it was a real address in New York City.
 While the true location of Sesame Street is shrouded in mystery, anyone can visit “Sesame Place” – a Sesame Street theme park based just outside of Philadelphia.